SkidX/tweene/README.md

 ## Getting started
 To start using Tweene just include the script after your animation library of choice.

-	// use Tweene with GSAP: default time unit is 's'
+	// use Tweene with GSAP
 	<script src="/your/path/TweenMax.min.js"></script>;
 	<script src="/your/path/tweene-gsap.min.js"></script>

-	// use Tweene with jQuery: default time unit is 'ms'
+	// use Tweene with jQuery
 	<script src="/your/path/jquery.min.js"></script>
 	<script src="/your/path/tweene-jquery.min.js"></script>

-	// use Tweene with Transit: default time unit is 'ms'
+	// use Tweene with Transit
 	<script src="/your/path/jquery.transit.js"></script>
 	<script src="/your/path/tweene-transit.min.js"></script>

-	// use Tweene with Velocity.js: default time unit is 'ms'
+	// use Tweene with Velocity.js
 	<script src="/your/path/velocity.min.js"></script>
 	<script src="/your/path/tweene-velocity.min.js"></script>